 [i] All competitors will be issued with an electronic Road Book which shall be the definitive document.

-The Road Book takes preference over the route marking and any other navigational tools.

-An instruction will be created where the route changes from the obvious route.
+The Road Book takes preference precedence over the route marking and any other navigational tools.
+The road book will create instructions where route changes take place, where there may be doubt in the obvious route, and dangerous places where care should be taken.

-Where instructions are posted on RallySafe, it will supersede instructions in the Road Book if posted after the start of the race by the CoC due to unforeseen circumstances.
+Where instructions are posted on RallySafe, it will supersede instructions in the Road Book if posted after the start of the race, due to unforeseen circumstances, by the Clerk of the Course.